Steven Mnuchin: Use of government aircraft

 The OIG released its report on October 4, 2017, concluding that there was "no violation of law in these requests and uses" of government aircraft by Mnuchin, but also expressing concern regarding "a disconnect between the standard of proof called for in the Daley memo and the actual amount of proof provided by Treasury and accepted by the White House in justifying these trip requests".
 The referenced Daley Memo was issued by then-White House Chief of Staff William M. Daley on April 4, 2011, and it stated the standards for use of government aircraft by senior executive branch officials were given in OMB Circular A-126, dated February 10, 1993.
 The Daley Memo also states that travel using military aircraft must be considered a White House Support Mission, taken at the specific direction of the President under one of a set of limited circumstances that "make commercial transportation unacceptable".
 The typical reimbursement paid by requesting federal executive agencies covers only the cost of an equivalent coach ticket on a commercial flight.

 In the report, the OIG reviewed nine travel requests by Mnuchin for military air transportation since March 2017, of which seven were approved and taken, one was withdrawn, and one was approved with travel pending in late October 2017.
 The total cost of the seven trips taken was $811,800, calculated from per-hour cost and operating hours for the specific aircraft, or Air Force-provided direct costs of operations.
 Two of the flights, taken to Europe in March and May 2017, each cost more than $300,000.
 On one flight, to Ottawa in June, Mnuchin was accompanied by his then-fiancée Linton.
 The total cost of the Ottawa trip was $16,350, and the reimbursement repaid for Linton's cost of travel was $744.
 Due to an inconsistency in the records provided for the trip to New York on August 15, the OIG opened a second inquiry in October 2017, "to assure that [the OIG] have in fact received all relevant records".

 Student heckling incident

-Mnuchin spoke at UCLA on February 26, 2018, where he was heckled and initially blocked the video from being released.
+Mnuchin spoke at the University of California, Los Angeles on February 26, 2018, where he was heckled and initially blocked the video from being released.
 The university said in a statement that Mnuchin, who at first "subsequently withdrew" his approval for the video to be posted online, later gave consent for the video to be published.

+Effort to invoke the Twenty-fifth amendment

+Mnuchin was one of several cabinet officials who discussed invoking the Twenty-fifth Amendment to remove Donald Trump from office following the Capitol riot on January 6, 2021, according to Politico.
+"I was aware of all these discussions," Mnuchin said regarding the amendment, "It would not be an unreasonable assumption to think that people were calling me, okay, and talking about it, whether they were pushing it or not pushing it."